-Hazardous voltage conditions can cause death or severe personal injury.
+WARNING Hazardous voltage conditions can cause death or severe personal injury.
 Maintain original electrical clearance and creepage spacings at terminations.

 3. MANUAL OPERATION AND THERMAL-MAGNETIC TRIP UNIT ADJUSTMENT 3.1.
-MANUAL OPERATION Manual operation of the circuit breaker is controlled by the circuit breaker handle and the PUSH-TO-TRIP button in the trip unit.
+MANUAL OPERATION The circuit breaker handle and the Push-To-Trip button in the trip unit control manual operation of the circuit breaker.
 The circuit breaker handle has three positions, two of which are shown on the cover with raised lettering to indicate ON and OFF.
-On the handle, ON, OFF, and trip are also shown by a color-coded strip for each circuit breaker handle position: red for ON, white for tripped, and green for OFF (see Figure 6).
+On the handle, ON, OFF and Trip are also shown by a color-coded strip for each circuit breaker handle position: red for ON, white for Tripped and green for OFF (see Figure 6).